U.S. Government Bonds Weaken Amid Thin Trading

 "This is going to be the big debate next year," said Edward Al-Hussainy, a fixed-income analyst at Columbia Threadneedle Investments.

-The Treasury is scheduled to conduct its final bond auction of the year Thursday with a $28 billion offering of seven-year notes.
+The Treasury conducted its final bond auction of the year Thursday with a $28 billion offering of seven-year notes, which analysts said attracted sufficient demand so bond dealers didn't need to disturb quiet markets by selling their purchases after it closed.

 Write to Daniel Kruger at Daniel.Kruger@wsj.com